Pool Bucket Test: Free and Easy

 When to do a bucket test?

 By doing this test, you can determine if your pool water loss is due to pool evaporation.
+And this test can essentially be done on any pool, from testing backyard pools to bucket test apartment complexes.

 Pool water loss from evaporation or a leak?